 Probably the easiest way I make extra money is by using Ibotta and Ebates.

 Ibotta is a free app that gives you cash back on a huge variety of groceries.
 It’s super easy to use (just scan the product barcode & snap a picture of your receipt – that’s it!) and a great way to earn some extra cash with very little work involved.

 Ebates partners with hundreds of retailers to give you cash back on a percentage of your purchase.
 Basically, instead of going to the retailers website directly, first you go to Ebates.
 Then you’ll find the retailer you’re wanting to shop at from the alphabetical list, click on the link and you’ll be taken straight to their website.

-5. Think of how you can reduce your monthly expenses
+5. Start Reducing your monthly expenses

 If you’re currently renting and your lease is about to expire, could you move into a less-expensive place to save some money?
 Can you actually save money by buying a house?
 (In some locations, it is cheaper to buy than rent – I much prefer owning your own home to build equity!).

 Have you shopped around for quotes from various different insurance providers?
 Sometimes you can save a lot just by switching insurance companies.